 If you are running a business on someone else’s property, you have to add the amount of office space rent you pay to your expenses.
 If you have your property or you are working from home, even then, you have to keep track of expenses like electricity bills, gas bills, and telephone bills.

 4.Business Travel Expenses:

-For expanding your business, you need to travel a lot to distant places for the sake of business meetings or sales trips.
+To expand your business, you need to travel a lot to distant places for the sake of business meetings or sales trips.
 The traveling expenses may include the charges of:

 - Airline tickets

 - Phone calls